JJMcM/bookish-chainsaw/docs/TEST_HARNESS_PLAN.md

 # Dashboard Test Harness Plan

-This document outlines how to introduce a lightweight automated test harness so UI and data changes to the Workplace Operations Dashboard can be validated before every release.
+This document outlines how to introduce a lightweight automated test harness so UI and data changes to the Industrial Maintenance Dashboard can be validated before every release.
 The approach favours minimal tooling, fast feedback, and tests that reflect how real users see the dashboard.